Parque Nacional Manuel Antonio & Around

-As visitors find themselves along this small outcropping of land that juts out into the Pacific, the air becomes heavy with humidity, scented with thick vegetation and alive with the call of birds and monkeys, making it suddenly apparent that this is the tropics.
-The reason to come here is the stunning Parque Nacional Manual Antonio, one of the most picturesque bits of tropical coast in Costa Rica.
-If you get bored of cooing at the baby monkeys that scurry in the canopy and scanning for birds and sloths, the turquoise waves and perfect sand provides endless entertainment.
-However, there's no pretending that Manuel Antonio is anyone's secret – despite being the smallest of Costa Rica's national parks, it is also one of the most popular.
-Little Quepos, the once sleepy fishing and banana village on the park's perimeter, has rapidly ballooned with this tourism-based economy (although it is admirably clinging to its roots despite ongoing socioeconomic transformation), and the road leading from Quepos to the park is overdeveloped.
-However, the rainforested hills sweeping down to the sea and the blissful beaches make the park a stunning destination worthy of the tourist hype.
+As visitors arrive at this small outcrop of land jutting into the Pacific, the air becomes heavy with humidity, scented with thick vegetation and alive with the calls of birds and monkeys, making it suddenly apparent that this is the tropics.
+The reason to come here is Parque Nacional Manuel Antonio, one of the most picturesque bits of tropical coast in Costa Rica.
+If you get bored of cooing at the baby monkeys scurrying in the canopy and scanning for birds and sloths, the turquoise waves and perfect sand provide endless entertainment.
+However, as it's one of the country's most popular national parks, little Quepos, the once-sleepy fishing and banana village on the park's perimeter, has ballooned with this tourism-based economy, and the road from Quepos to the park is overdeveloped.
+Despite this, the rainforested hills and the blissful beaches make the park a stunning destination worthy of the tourist hype.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Parque Nacional Manuel Antonio & Around.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Parque Nacional Manuel Antonio & Around.